Sourdough Pumpkin Scones

 How to Store

 Keep the scones in an airtight container at room temperature for a couple of days.
-You can store them in the refrigerator too, if you’d prefer to get an another couple of days out of them.
+You can store them in the refrigerator too, if you’d prefer to get another couple of days out of them.
 Reheat before serving.

 Can I Freeze Sourdough Pumpkin Scones?

-However, freezing before baking is a great make-ahead option that I highly recommend so you can have pumpkin scones on a weekend morning!
 Freeze the unbaked scones on their sheet pan for at least an hour and then transfer them to a freezer-safe bag for a few months.

 Can I double the recipe?